Vyral/base-template/_posts/2020-03-19-what-the-coronavirus-means-for-your-real-estate-goals.md

 <br>What does the coronavirus mean for your real estate plans in 2020?

-The unknown is the full battle in this case.
+'The unknown' is the full battle in this case.
 We don’t fully know what we’re facing and until we do, **the most important thing is to keep everyone safe and healthy**.
 If you’re already in the process of selling your home and have a plan in place, let’s work together so we can move forward safely as a team.

 During this time, **we’re taking the necessary precautions to keep our would-be and current clients safe**.
 Now that most people are working from home, they’re getting more and more things done on their computers, and we’ve adjusted accordingly.